I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

 I've since completed several training programmes, including:

-Not to mention all my horses who have given me the opportunity to extensively research the subjects of laminitis, both dietary and metabolic, PPID, and EGUS/compromised digestion.
+Not to mention all my horses who have given me the opportunity to extensively research the subjects of laminitis, both dietary and metabolic, PPID, gut health, and the importance of detoxing.

 However, I'll be the first to put my hand in the air and say I'm no qualified nutritionist or vet, nor am I here to replace professional veterinary and/or medical advice.
 For me it's all about keeping an open mind, with a foot in both camps, as in conventional and natural, and knowing when to use what.
 At heart I'm still that pony-mad kid - I'm just a normal person speaking with people just like me, who have found me because they're struggling with their horse's health.
 I don't consider myself an expert in any kind of way, but if I can help another horse owner help their horse, this is what it's all about for me.